portworx/px-docs/scheduler/kubernetes/shared-volumes.md

 This document describes how to use portworx shared volumes in your Kubernetes cluster.

 ### Provision a Shared Volume
+Shared volumes are useful when you want multiple PODs to access the same PVC (volume) at the same time.
+They can use the same volume even if they are running on different hosts.
+They provide a global namespace and the semantics are POSIX compliant.

 #### Step1: Create Storage Class

 Create the storageclass: